Table of Contents Hide

 Cleft lip involves the upper lip or toward the nose or even the gum.
 The cleft palate mainly involves soft tissue or it can be on the hard palate, the roof of the mouth.

 These cleft conditions can be on one side of the mouth (unilateral) or on two sides of the mouth (bilateral), but these clefts are in 3 following forms:

 - Both lip and palate mostly happen in males

 Usually, cleft lip is diagnosed very early on in infants.
 Although sonographic imaging of this fetal abnormality can provide the necessary diagnosis, the best diagnosis is after-birth palatal examinations.

 Causes of cleft defects

-- As we said, genetic has the main role in causing these problems.
-Babies inherit certain genes from their parents, which cause clef lip or palate
+- As we said, genetics has the main role in causing these problems.
+Babies inherit certain genes from their parents, which cause cleft lip or palate

 - Medication(like antiepileptic drugs) during pregnancy increases the infant’s abnormality of the cleft palate and lip